 Limited Backwards Compatibility

 The quick pace of innovation in the space is certainly a benefit but it does have its downsides.
-One of these has been limited backwards compatibility.
-In most cases, what we run into are primarily changes in command line syntax and API methods and so it’s not as critical an issue from a production standpoint.
+One of these has been limited backward compatibility.
+In most cases, what we run into are primarily changes in command-line syntax and API methods and so it's not as critical an issue from a production standpoint.